 The Appinventor.org site provides a comprehensive set of resources for teaching and learning programming using the MIT App Inventor and App Inventor 2 tools.
-The site functions as a nice companion the book “App Inventor: Create and Build Your Own Android Apps."
-Following the book's detailed, illustrated lessons (which are available online or in PDF format) students walk through a series of units focused key programming concepts.
-Each of these is presented as an engaging project organized around a topic like gaming, or retrieving stock market data from the web.
+The site functions as a nice companion to the book App Inventor: Create and Build Your Own Android Apps.
+Following the book's detailed, illustrated lessons (which are available online in PDF format), students walk through a series of units focused on key programming concepts.
+Each of these is presented as an engaging project organized around topics such as gaming or retrieving stock market data from the web.

-Step-by-step, the fully-illustrated lessons take students through the App Inventor's drag-and-drop puzzle-piece interface (familiar to anyone who has ever used Scratch).
+Step-by-step, the fully illustrated lessons take students through the App Inventor's drag-and-drop puzzle-piece interface (familiar to anyone who has ever used Scratch).
 There are also downloads of complete projects and, in some cases, video walkthroughs.

 Appinventor.org was designed for teachers by a university professor.
 As a result, it offers a rich array of teaching resources, guidance, and tools that are ready-made for classroom use.
 The "course-in-a-box" offers the materials and an outline to help teachers offer a college-level introduction to programming for non-computer science folks.
 With some minor modifications, the site could provide the spine for a high school intro to programming course that's accessible to almost any level of student who wants to learn how to code.